lars-t-hansen/moz-sandbox/swat/MANUAL.md

     A defclass clause defines a structured type.
 Types form a tree underneath the common predefined type Object, which has no fields.

+    Class names must have an initial upper case letter.

     Field names must be unique after merging the fields from the base classes and the present class.